Alexandria Ocasio-Cortez Calls For Donald Trump’s Impeachment After Report Of Military Spending At His Resort

-Alexandria Ocasio-Cortez has called for Donald Trump to be impeached after a report this week about a congressional probe into an unusual surge of military spending at his Turnberry resort in Scotland.
+Alexandria Ocasio-Cortez has called for Donald Trump to be impeached after a report this week that Congress has launched a probe into an unusual surge of military spending at Trump’s Turnberry resort in Scotland.

 On Friday, Politico reported that the House Oversight Committee is investigating why an Air National Guard crew made a pit stop in Scotland to stay at Trump’s resort on both legs of a trip to the Middle East to deliver supplies.
-The stop is part of a larger investigation into an unusual surge in spending at and around Trump’s resort, which included fueling stops at a nearby airport that is more expensive than fuel purchased at U.S. military bases.
+The stop is part of a larger investigation into an unusual increase in spending at and around Trump’s Scottish resort, which included fuel stops at an airport near the resort that is more expensive than fuel purchased at U.S. military bases.

 The jump in spending could be aimed at helping the financially failing resort from going under, Politico reported.